chrismar035/octopress/source/_posts/2014-05-05-go-concurrency-2-examples.markdown

 ---
 layout: post
-title: "Go Concurrency by example"
+title: "Go Concurrency by Example"
 date: 2014-06-14 11:55
 comments: true
 categories: golang
 ---

-# Go Concurrency by example
+# Go Concurrency by Example

 Recently I've been dabling in Go.
 I was lured in by the lore of a purposefully simple language with amazing concurrency features.
 While that is true, I have to